Khrotan/StandardTransformer/README.md

 ## Mapping File

-Mapping file is the required `.csv` that hold the information about relationships between elements.
+Mapping file is the required `.csv` file that stores the information about relationships between elements.
 Every line represents a mapping, and a **mapping** consists of three information.
 These three information are separated with semicolon.

 * First section is the name of the element.
 This section is provided to ease the debugging, may ignored with any character.